xiangbin72/EDC.CAP.Sample/README.md

   - Dapper
   - CAP

-> The CAP supports both RabbitMQ and Kafka, we only need choose one of them for message queue.
+> The CAP supports both RabbitMQ and Kafka, we only need choose one of them for message queue.<br/>
 > The CAP supports MSQL, MySQL, MongoDB and so on.
-I choose MSSQL to show in this demo.
+I choose MSSQL to show in this demo.<br/>
 > ASP.NET Core is one excellent technology which is better to implement micro-service in your project.

 The struecture of this demo is as below, there are 3 micro-services build on ASP.Net Core.